 And that's where Bad Axe comes in.
 I had the good fortune to work with Tom on the development of the sawplates for these great tools, and I now offer them for sale on this page.
 Specs for both plates come directly from the Tom's book.

 You'll likely want fasteners for the kerfing plane, and I have them standing by in stainless slotted format.
-The choices reflected in the ordering menu allow you to buy either the plates by themselves, the kerfing plate with two stainless nut/bolt assemblies, or the entire set of both plates and fasteners.
+The choices reflected in the ordering menu allow you to buy the kerfing plate with fasteners, and both sizes of frame saw plates.

 Nothing like a video and step-by-step procedural explained by the author himself, however.
 Here are links to Tom's blog, where he'll walk you though the process of making these great tools: